Skip to main content

 Virtual Event

-2026-07-16 11:00:00 2026-07-16 12:00:00 America/Los_Angeles Author Talk: Migrant Heart: Essays About Things I Can’t Forge with Reyna Grande In her ambitious new memoir, Migrant Heart: Essays About Things I Can’t Forget, beloved bestselling author Reyna Grande illuminates the hidden cost of the American Dream and the complex journey of healing that follows survival.
+2026-07-16 11:00:00 2026-07-16 12:00:00 America/Los_Angeles Author Talk: Migrant Heart: Essays About Things I Can’t Forget with Reyna Grande In her ambitious new memoir, Migrant Heart: Essays About Things I Can’t Forget, beloved bestselling author Reyna Grande illuminates the hidden cost of the American Dream and the complex journey of healing that follows survival.
 Virtual Program -

 Thursday, July 16